-2.1 Regulatory framework of financial information applicable to the Company
+2.1 Regulatory framework of financial information applicable to the Company a.
+Commercial Code and other corporate legislation.

 These financial statements have been formulated by the administrators in accordance with the regulatory framework of financial information applicable to the Company, which is established in: